ztong-1/cards-nano/README.md

 Couple other points to keep in mind are the image size, resolution and orientation.
 The original images captured by the webcam are 1280*720 with a size ranging from 30 to 130 kb.
 The original images from iPhone have higher resolution, greater size, different aspect ratio and unknown orientation, depending on your pose when taking the picture.
 To deal with these discrepancy, in the iPhone camera App, please make sure aspect ratio is set to 16:9 instead of 4:3.
 I also processed iPhone images via a python script (`process_img.py`) so that they have comparable size and resolution.

-I used an open source software called labelImg for labelling: <https://github.com/tzutalin/labelImg>.
+I used an open source software called [labelImg](https://github.com/tzutalin/labelImg) for labelling.
 When labelling, you need to determine what exactly is the object.
 I included all the non-white element on a card's surface as one single object.

 I ended up with around 250 pictures from each category (Ace, 2-10).